My Credit Score Dropped 100 Points – How to Grow Your Credit Score

 • Missed or late payments

-After you’ve made timely progress, give your credit card company a call and ask them to increase the limit again.
+After you’ve made timely progress, you could consider calling your credit card company and ask to increase the limit again.

 Victim of Identity Theft